-Prerequisite: EXS 350 and BIO 214
+Prerequisite: EXS 350, 380 or 430

 This course allows students to apply physiological concepts of exercise and develop various programs that will enhance metabolic, musculoskeletal, and cardiopulmonary systems throughout the lifespan.
 Topics will include health screenings, exercise risk assessment, methods of exercise testing, ergometer spirometer energy expenditure, and body composition.